Nuclear energy pros and cons

 Uranium is non-renewable

-Although nuclear energy is a “clean” source of power, it is technically not renewable.
-Current nuclear technology relies on uranium ore for fuel, which exists in limited amounts in the earth’s crust.
-The longer we rely on nuclear power (and uranium ore in particular) the more depleted the earth’s uranium resources will become, which will drive up the cost of extracting it, as well as the negative environmental impacts from mining and processing the uranium.
+Although nuclear energy is a "clean" source of power, it is technically not renewable.
+Current nuclear technology relies on uranium ore for fuel, which exists in limited amounts in the earth's crust.
+The longer we rely on nuclear power (and uranium ore in particular), the more depleted the earth's uranium resources will become, which will drive up the cost of extracting it and the negative environmental impacts of mining and processing the uranium.

 High upfront costs